March 2025: Inter-region VPC peering now supports jumbo frames (up to 8500 bytes MTU) and full instance bandwidth.

 Software VPNs help manage both ends of the VPN connection either for compliance purposes or for leveraging gateway devices that are not currently supported by Amazon VPC’s VPN solution.

-Software VPNs allows you to handle Point-to-Site connectivity
+Software VPNs allows you to handle Point-to-Site connectivity (though AWS Client VPN is now the recommended managed alternative).

 Software VPNs, with the above design, introduces a single point of failure and needs to be handled.